 Then, as I went for my first shift, I met Shawn.
 He was a nice guy who REALLY loved to pick his nose on yards upon yards of toilet paper.
 As I sat there, I looked up and here he came Bart…..he was the guy with the whitewashed jeans.
 I remember thinking “OH MY GOODNESS!”

 My heart kind of flipped.

 His eyes were sky blue.
 He had a bitty mustache.
 He was quiet and reserved.
 His hands were HUGE….my thumbs put together would equal one of his thumbs.
 He was smart.
 Soft.
 Encouraging.

-Due to my “relationship” with the guy I had been with was very controlling.
+Due to my “relationship” with the guy, I had been with was very controlling.
 He did not allow me to talk to ANY male person.
-He would come and watch me and it just did not go well when I had to talk to a guy.
+Also, he would come and watch me.
+It just did not go well when I had to talk to a guy.
 He would just stand there and watch.
-I walked behind him, I had no opinion on any subject…he told me what to think, what to do, how to act, who to associate with….it was sad.
+I walked behind him, I had no opinion on any subject.
+He told me what to think, what to do, how to act, who to associate with….it was sad.

-He loved me.
-He showed me love.
-He taught me how to love.
+He loved me and he showed me, love.
+Also, he taught me how to love.

 From meeting to marriage was about a year and today, we celebrate 20 years of marriage.
 I’m so thankful my first reaction was spot on and that through the years of love, laughter, pain, loss…that he has never left my side.

 Happy Anniversary to my FAVORITE person (you’ve still got a great butt).

 20 Years Strong